 When smoked, marijuana's effects are felt almost immediately, with peak blood concentration generally occurring about an hour into a high that may last a few hours.
 This cycle makes inhaling marijuana fairly predictable in both the intensity and longevity of its effects, even for those inexperienced with its use.

 However, it can take over an hour for noticeable effects of marijuana to kick in when consumed in edible form, and the high can last up to 12 hours.
 Therefore, those who are new to marijuana in general or new to eating edibles could easily assume that they haven't consumed enough to get high and ingest more, resulting in an overdose.

 Emergency Room Visits

 According to a recent study published by Annals of Internal Medicine, a Denver hospital saw a threefold increase in emergency room visits attributable to marijuana from 2012 to 2016.
-Measurements included route of exposure (form of consumption), disposition, dose, symptoms and discharge diagnosis.
+Measurements included the route of exposure (a form of consumption), disposition, dose, symptoms, and discharge diagnosis.

 The most common reason for inhalation of marijuana to end in an emergency room visit is cannabinoid hyperemesis syndrome, a condition involving repeated or cyclic vomiting.

 Although visits due to inhaled use of marijuana were more frequent than those attributable to marijuana edibles, patients who had eaten marijuana were more likely to exhibit acute psychiatric symptoms such as anxiety and panic attacks, auditory and visual hallucinations, and extreme paranoia.